 The Environmental Risks Priority Area (PA5) has three major objectives to follow during its work in close cooperation with the ICPDR and shares the responsibility for the realization of them.
-First, PA5 addresses the challenges of water scarcity and droughts based on the 2013
+First, PA5 addresses the challenges of water scarcity and droughts based on the 2013 update of the Danube Basin Analysis

 The most significant activity in the field of environmental risks is to facilitate the flood protection of the Region and to enhance the flood safety of the whole Danube Basin.
 In order to secure the long-term management possibilities the technical education needs consolidation and a training scheme is under elaboration by the PA5.
-Though the emphasis is on high water regime, PA5 still considers drought and ice management as equally potential scarcities.
-Our intention is to actively support the ICPDR Climate Change Adaptation Strategy 2018 update process and review of EU directives is a part of our work programme.
+Though the emphasis is on high water regime, PA5 still considers drought and ice management as equally dangerous scarcities.
+We aim to actively support the ICPDR Climate Change Adaptation Strategy 2018 update process and review of EU directives is a part of our work programme.
 We aim to step forward in the awareness and preparedness level of the inhabitants with pilot sites for coordination of operative flood management and civil protection plans.
 To achieve the goals we heavily support project preparations and executions, creating informational material and provide dissemination via the website, plus organizing and participating on project kick-off meetings, consultations and project development workshops, seminars.
 PA4 and PA5 are working closely to gain additional values.

-Károly Gombás PA5 - Hungarian priority area coordinator Email: Danube.Envirisks@mfa.gov.hu https://www.danubeenvironmentalrisks.eu/ https://www.danubewaterquality.eu/
+Károly Gombás PA5 - Hungarian priority area coordinator Email: Danube.Envirisks@mfa.gov.hu